Cold-Weather Workwear You’ll Appreciate This Winter

 Premium Flannel Work Shirt

-Big Bill was founded 68 years ago in Coaticook, Quebec and still makes 85 percent of its no-nonsense workwear in Canada.
+Big Bill was founded 68 years ago in Coaticook, Quebec, and the clothing company still makes 85 percent of its no-nonsense workwear in Canada.
 (The other 15 percent is made in the USA.)
 Its signature flannel shirt is made of double-stitched ring-spun heavyweight flannel cloth.
 This is the cold-weather work shirt that Canadian loggers swear by.
-We asked some Minnesota pros how they do their work in winter.
-Find out what they said.